How to Complete a 401(k) Rollover When You Get a New Job

 An annuity is another tool that can house your retirement dollars until you’re ready to begin using them.
 One of the biggest perks of annuities is the option to structure your payout to receive income for life.
 However, annuities do have associated fees.
 As with an IRA, you’ll need to wait until age 59 1/2 to begin taking payments or you’ll be charged a penalty.
 Your Farm Bureau agent can help you understand how this option might fit into your overall retirement plan.

-Initiating a rollover from your current 401(k) into a new 401(k) account is as simple as completing the right paperwork.
-Be sure to ask your financial advisor or benefits administrator for instructions on how to do so.
+Initiating a rollover from your current 401(k) into a new 401(k) account is as simple as completing the right paperwork with your new employer.
 Opening a new 401(k) can keep your retirement savings in one account, rather than spread across many.

 First, talk to your human resources contact about the company-sponsored retirement plan.
 You may already know from your onboarding discussions, but if you don’t, inquire as soon as you can — the majority of companies offer a retirement plan.
 If yours does, a 401(k) rollover is an easy move to make.

-If your new employer doesn’t offer a retirement plan, consult advisor about some of the options discussed above.
-No matter what you choose, always ask for a “direct rollover.”
-This ensures your plan sends the check to your new account, not to you.
-Any distribution to you would need to be rolled into another retirement account within 60 days; doing a direct rollover protects you from any taxes or penalties that may occur if you don’t adhere to that timeline.
+If your new employer doesn’t offer a retirement plan, consider some of the options discussed above.
+Any distribution would need to be rolled into another retirement account within 60 days to avoid withdrawal taxes and penalties.
+No matter what destination you choose, asking for a "direct rollover" so the check is sent to your new account, not to you, helps protect you from taxes or penalties that may occur if you don't adhere to that timeline.

-You might be tempted to cash out your 401(k) to pay off debt or other expenses but try to resist.
+You might be tempted to cash out your 401(k) to pay off debt or other expenses, but that can be a double hit to your wallet.
 Though your retirement plan might be worth a lot, you’ll pay hefty taxes and penalties on withdrawals.
 On top of this, using those funds today could endanger your future retirement.

-There is an exception: If you leave your job between ages 55 and 59 1/2, you could potentially access the balance without penalties.
-Be sure to consult your financial advisor before cashing anything out of your 401(k).
+The exception is if you leave your job between ages 55 and 59 1/2; you could potentially access the balance without penalties.

 A job switch is a great time to reassess your objectives and goals when it comes to your financial big picture.
 As life changes, so do your and your family’s needs and future goals.
-Take the time to look at how all the aspects of your financial plan fit together — including retirement, college saving, estate planning, charitable giving and life insurance.
+Take the time to look at how any changes to your income and benefits may impact your situation or financial decisions — including around retirement, college saving, estate planning, charitable giving and life insurance.
 Use the opportunity to make choices that are right for you and your family today.
-Your Farm Bureau financial advisor can help.

 Once you’ve decided to roll over your 401(k) into a new 401(k), IRA or annuity, it’s time to gather information on your accounts.
 You’ll need current account balances, details of the types of securities in the account and account statements.